The Recs: Outdoor Music Venues in NYC

 Get in tune with the best places to see a show in NYC this summer.

 Much like Frampton in 1976, New York City in the summer comes alive.
-The days are long, and that’s a beautiful thing, a fantastic excuse to spend hours Rockaway Beach hopping, fire up a grill somewhere with friends, or finally make that excursion to the wonders of Coney Island.
+The days are long, and that’s a beautiful thing, a fantastic excuse to spend hours beach-hopping in The Rockaways, fire up a grill somewhere with friends, or finally make that excursion to the wonders of Coney Island.
 But another treasured tradition emerges from this warmest season, and we’re not talking cicadas.
 Summer in the city means outdoor concerts galore.

 NYC’s connection to music is long, storied, inextricable, and a million other adjectives.
 It only makes sense this sprawling metropolis would further secure that link with a list of summer outdoor concerts — many of which are free — longer than the line at Katz’s.
-For everyone from folk connoisseurs to indie tastemakers to the most dedicated of stans, here are our picks for the city’s top venues to concert al fresco.
+For the folk connoisseurs, the indie tastemakers, the jazz heads, and everyone in between and beyond, here are our picks for the city’s top venues to concert al fresco.

 Prospect Park